-Sometime TTAG contributor ‘Tony’ brought his Ruger LC9 joined me in the Oregon mountains for our testing day.
-Ammunition availability limited our testing fun to under 200 rounds, and we encountered but a single malfunction: a shooter-induced failure to feed at round count 2.
+Sometime TTAG contributor Tony brought his Ruger LC9 and joined me in the Oregon mountains for our testing day.
+Ammunition availability limited our testing fun to less than 200 rounds, and we encountered but a single malfunction: A shooter-induced failure to feed at round count 2.

 I’d foolishly turned the receiver nearly upside-down to make sure the empty brass ejected into my range bag, forgetting that top-eject Winchesters don’t always eject or feed reliably when they’re sideways or upside-down.
 The empty ejected, but the fresh round didn’t come back onto the shell lifter until I poked around inside the action with my finger.

 Feeding and ignition were likewise perfect through our limited testing.
 Ejection was positive and delightful: the empties were tossed about three feet in the air, to land about two feet behind and to the right of the shooter.
-We didn’t lose a single brass case all day, which is fantastic when you need to handload.
+We didn’t lose a single brass case all day, which is fantastic when you are in to reloading.